 Pour the remaining cheesecake batter into the pan.
 I did reserve about 3 tablespoons of the cheesecake batter to go on top of the final pouring of the cranberry sauce.

 Drizzle the cranberry red currant sauce evenly on the cheesecake.
 Drizzle the reserved 3 tablespoons of cheesecake batter on top of the sauce to help break it up.
 Using a toothpick or skewer, swirl the sauce into the cheesecake.

-Wrap the bottom of the springform pan with tin foil.
-Place the cheesecake into a slightly bigger pan and fill with an inch to two inches of hot water.
-Make sure the tin foil protects the cheesecake so water doesn't leak into it.
+Wrap the bottom of the springform pan with 2 layers of heavy-duty tin foil.
+Place the cheesecake in a slightly bigger pan and fill with 1 inch of water.

 Place in the oven with a tented piece of tin foil over the top of the cheesecake to prevent browning on the top.
-Let the cheesecake bake for 1 hour 20 minutes - 1 hour 30 minutes until done.
-To make sure the cheesecake is done, give it a wiggle.
+Let the cheesecake bake for 1 hour 20 minutes - 1 hour 30 minutes or until done.
+To make sure the cheesecake is done, gently give it a wiggle.
 If it slightly jiggles in JUST the middle like jello, then it's done.
 If it jiggles all over, it needs to bake longer.
 Turn off the heat and crack the oven door slightly.
-Let it cool in the oven.
-I kept mine in the oven for about 4-5 hours and then placed it in the fridge.
+Let it cool in the oven for 1 to 2 hours until it reaches room temperature and then place in the fridge to chill overnight.

 Add whipped cream into a piping bag fitted with a 1M tip.
 Pipe swirls on top of the cooled cheesecake.